Hard coding: Overview

-Hard coding and backdoors
+Backdoors

 Hard coding credentials is a popular way of creating a backdoor.
 Hard coded credentials are usually not visible in configuration files or the output of account-enumeration commands and cannot be easily changed or bypassed by users.
 If discovered, a user might be able to disable such a backdoor by modifying and rebuilding the program from its source code (if source is publicly available), decompiling, or reverse-engineering software, directly editing the program's binary code, or instituting an integrity check (such as digital signatures, anti-tamper, and anti-cheat) to prevent the unexpected access, but such actions are often prohibited by an end-user license agreement.

-Hard coding and DRM
+Digital rights management

-As a digital rights management measure, software developers may hard code a unique serial number directly into a program.
+As a digital rights management (DRM) measure, software developers may hard code a unique serial number directly into a program.
 Or it is common to hard code a public key, creating the DRM for which it is infeasible to create a keygen.

 On the opposite case, a software cracker may hard-code a valid serial number to the program or even prevent the executable from asking the user for it, allowing unauthorized copies to be redistributed without the need of entering a valid number, thus sharing the same key for every copy, if one has been hard-coded.